Mashing completes the transformation process from starch into sugar, which begins during the malting procedure.

 This sort of coarse flour is then mixed with hot water in a large vat.

-During the malting process, the barley secretes enzymes which allow sugar to be obtained.
+During the malting process, the barley secretes enzymes allowing the sugar to be obtained.
 During the mashing process, the transformed sugars dissolve in the hot water.
 This sugary water, the wort, is pumped out through the perforated base of the vat.

 The liquid is then pumped and its temperature is reduced, in order to be transferred to the fermentation vat.